GeophyAI/seistorch/doc/quick_start.md

     python AD_vs_BS.py
     ```

     The BSAD method significantly reduces memory usage and sacrifices some computational efficiency.
+The gradients of the AD and BS methods are shown in the following figures.

     ![ADvsBS](figures/acoustic_fwi2d/compare_AD_BS.png)